TnLCommunity/corndogs/README.md

 We are a deploy-first, CI/CD oriented project, and thus are working on deployment before feature work.

+### But why `Corndogs`?

+My coworker Charlie and I were talking about Celery and how it was an option for Python, and he said something along the lines of wanting corndogs instead.

 # Intended Design
 ## Data Structures